swiftlang/swift-evolution/proposals/0352-implicit-open-existentials.md

 ## Revisions

+Fourth revision:

+* Add discussion about type erasure losing constraints and the new requirement to introduce an explicit `as` coercion when the upper bound loses information.

 Third revision:

 * Only apply the source-compatibility rule, which avoids opening an existential argument when the existential box would have sufficed, in Swift 5.
 In Swift 6, we will open the existential argument whenever we can, providing a consistent and desirable semantics.